-"In The Storms of Life" - Mark 4:35-41
+"Who IS This?!" - Mark 4:35-41

 For the life of them they couldn't figure him out.
 There he lay, calm as can be, snoozing away while they were about to drown.
 What was the matter with him?
 Why didn't he wake up and do something?
-The wind shrieked, the intense flashes of lightning tore apart the premature darkness, revealing all too clearly the boiling black clouds, the whitecaps sheared off the towering waves, the water filling their tiny boat, and highlighting the fear in all their faces.
+The shrieking of the wind shearing off the tops of the towering waves threatened to deafen them.
+The intense flashes of lightning tore apart the premature darkness, revealing all too clearly the boiling black clouds and the water filling their tiny boat, and illuminating with great detail the intense fear in all their faces.
 Well, all the faces except one.

 There Jesus reclined, comfy on a pillow, sleeping peacefully like a baby while all around him was in chaos and terror.
 They couldn't understand.
-They simply couldn't figure out why this incredible man, whose every word they hung on, whose call they couldn't refuse, who made the lame walk and the blind see and the lepers clean, was sleeping and wouldn't, or couldn't, do something to save them.
+They simply couldn't figure out why this incredible man, upon whose every word they hung, whose call they couldn't refuse, who made the lame walk and the blind see and the lepers clean, was sleeping and wouldn't, or worse yet couldn't, do something to save them.
 Their hearts were pounding loud enough to be heard over the shrieking wind and the crashing thunder, but his pulse rate looked like it was about 40.
 Who IS this man, they wondered, who would save strangers, and foreigners, and women and children, but who wouldn't even wake up to help them.
-"Teacher, do you not care that we are dying here?" they demanded of him even as they shook him awake.
+"Teacher, do you not care that we are dying here?" they demanded of him as they shook him awake.